-- a cough or breathlessness
+- a cough or shortness of breath

-- flu like symptoms, such as aching muscles, tiredness, headaches, and feeling shivery
+- flu-like symptoms such as aching muscles, tiredness, headaches, and feeling shivery

 Heart problems are a rare late effect after treatment for acute leukaemia.
 They can develop a few months into treatment or some years after treatment ends.
 Treatments that can cause this are:

 - types of chemotherapy drugs called anthracyclines, such as doxorubicin and daunorubicin

 - types of chemotherapy drugs called alkylating agents, such as cyclophosphamide

 - whole body radiotherapy (also called total body irradiation or TBI)